prathaban-sr/eva6/session8/README.md

 * Santosh Chaganti

 ## Solution ##
-* Implemented Resnet18 in the desired structure.
+* Implemented Resnet18 in the desired structure. (https://github.com/prathaban-sr/eva6/blob/main/session8/EVA_Session8.ipynb)
-* Created a separate repo to hold the training template files
+* Created a separate repo to hold the training template files (https://github.com/prathaban-sr/soai_repo)
-* Created a python wheel file for the above
+* Created a python wheel file for the above (https://github.com/prathaban-sr/soai_repo/blob/main/dist/soai-0.0.1-py3-none-any.whl)
-* Tested on Google Colab using the wheel file with the followin conditions ** Train resnet18 for 20 epochs on the CIFAR10 dataset ** Show loss, accuracy curves for test and train datasets ** Show a gallery of 10 misclassified images
+* Tested on Google Colab using the wheel file with the following conditions

+- Train resnet18 for 20 epochs on the CIFAR10 dataset
+- Show loss, accuracy curves for test and train datasets
+- Show a gallery of 10 misclassified images
-** Show gradcam output on 10 misclassified images.
+- Show gradcam output on 10 misclassified images.

 * **Training**
 1. Trained for 20 epochs